-Plant-based oils have been used by women around the world to keep their hair, skin, and nails healthy for centuries - dating back to Ancient Egyptian times.
-But if you are someone with combination or oily skin, chances are that you stay away from face oils at all costs.
-It is logical, these skin types are often prone to breakouts from excess sebum production so avoiding oil products is sensible.
+Women have used plant-based oils worldwide to keep their hair, skin, and nails healthy for centuries - dating back to Ancient Egyptian times.
+But if you are someone with oily skin, chances are that you stay away from face oils at all costs.
+It is logical; these skin types are often prone to breakouts from excess sebum production, so avoiding oil products is sensible.

-Contrary to the popular belief, face oils are actually all around amazing for any & all skin types - including oily skin.
+Contrary to popular belief, face oils are actually all-around amazing for any & all skin types - including oily skin.
 Since face oils are massively misunderstood and so beneficial for all skin types, let’s explore the benefits of face oil and how to navigate the world of these wondrous elixirs.

-The Benefits of Facial Oil for Oily Skin
+The Benefits of Facial Oils for Oily Skin

-When cleansing oily and acne-prone skin, the most important is actually not to shy away from oil based products.
-But to keep away from detergent and soap cleansers - products with ingredients that strip the skin, leaving the skin vulnerable and disrupts skin's mantle.
-The temporary "clean" feeling of tightness in the skin imparted by these products lead to excess sebum production and eventually lead to acne and breakouts.
+When cleansing oily and acne-prone skin, the most important is actually not to shy away from oil-based products but to keep away from detergent and soap cleansers - products with ingredients that strip the skin, leaving the skin vulnerable and disrupting the skin's mantle.
+The temporary "clean" feeling of tightness in the skin imparted by these products leads to excess sebum production and eventually leads to acne and breakouts.

 Read more about the benefits of oil cleansing and how to choose the right oil cleanser here.

 If you’re using the correct oil for your skin, it can help replenish your natural facial oils, which can keep levels balanced and breakouts at bay.
-Some facial oils can even target excess oil, and help to slough away dead skin cells that might clog pores.
+Some facial oils can even target excess oil and help slog away dead skin cells that might clog pores.

-As it is with choosing any skin care products, reading the labels and ingredients are is essential to finding the perfect ones for your skin.
-For oily, combination, or acne prone skin, look for formulas that do not contain comedogenic oils such as coconut, wheat germ, soybean, and cottonseed as they tend to clog pores.
+As it is with choosing any skin care product, reading the labels and ingredients is essential to finding the perfect ones for your skin.
+For oily, combination, or acne-prone skin, look for formulas that do not contain comedogenic oils, such as coconut, wheat germ, soybean, and cottonseed, as they tend to clog pores.

 In Carrier Oils & Their Comedogenic Levels, we dive into the comedogenic levels of different oils to give you more insight when choosing the best oils for your skin.